Last Updated on by Karl

-Flexibility Depending on the Platform
+1. Hashtag Strategy Based on the Platform

-Use Only a Few Hashtags
+2. Use Only a Few Hashtags (or Many)

 1-2 powerful and relevant hashtags are enough to reach your target population.
 It doesn't burden your post and helps you to garner new followers.
 A good example is #amazingmonday

-Ask Questions with Specific Answers
+3. Ask Questions with Specific Answers

 For instance, teenagers are fond of posting funny comments that can be embarrassing and demeaning.
 Some comments may cause harm to some people and may make certain rumors go viral.
-Some may even bring a topic that is not even supposed to be discussed in a social media platform.
+Some may even bring a topic that is not even supposed to be discussed on a social media platform.
 While others may display defamatory information to certain key personnel’s.

-Understand the Type of Hashtag Strategy You are Using
+4. Understand the Type of Hashtag Strategy You are Using

 To begin with, brand and campaign hashtags are specific tags that one makes for his own business.
 They are used to market your products or to promote a certain brand your business deals with.

-When using these hashtags, you should make a brand hashtag that is unique and consistent to your business or organization.
+When using these hashtags, you should make a brand hashtag that is unique and consistent with your business or organization.
 Use your tag as your representative and get people to use them to promote your product too.
 Once you have created them, you should check them to respond to those using them.
 A good example of a brand hashtag is #royalmabati which is used to market iron sheets on social media.

 Lastly, content hashtags are hashtags you use in your posts and which simply relate to your post content.
 They include, among others: product, lifestyle, even and location hashtags.
 For example, if you are selling coffee, you can post your best coffee images using #streetcoffee.

-Find Out What Your Audience is Talking About
+5. Find Out What Your Audience is Talking About

 A good example is when you find that people are talking about vintage wear and you have or know somebody with a boutique selling such clothes.
 You can use #bestvintageinTown to direct the potential customers to your boutique.
 You can also post something funny for people to take part in the debate.

-Use Live Tweets
+6. Use Live Tweets

 If you are wishing to connect a wider audience, or get more followers, live tweet the events your customers are interested in.
 Just use the event hashtag and your own one.
 When using this tactic, you need to make sure that your brand participates or adds something special to the conversation.
 Another way to make an excellent hashtag is to be ready to show your personality.
-One of the most successful hashtag campaigns is #sharecoca-colafeeling.
+One of the most successful hashtag campaigns is #ShareaCoke.

 This made the tweeters tweet their own stories with the hashtag #shareAcoke and the people owned the brand.

-Make Your Hashtag Simple, Authentic and Catchy
+7. Make Your Hashtag Simple, Authentic and Catchy

 The phrase should be easy to remember.
 Also, it must be unambiguous, so you will see only those mentions that relate to your campaign.
 A short hashtag becomes easier to understand the content of what the post really want to communicate.
 Some hashtags are usually long such that it becomes difficult for one to combine the initials to understand what the post actually means.

 It will be of no use to use an outdated hashtag or rather one that addresses an event that has already happened.
 You must know the correct time to execute your hashtag depending on the current trends or something you expect to happen in the future.

 You find that most successful hashtag campaigns are done a month before.
-It provides an ample room to join and take part in the latter.
+It provides ample room to join and take part in the latter.
 MasterCard’s #pricelessSuprises is one of the successful campaigns that was launched in January 2014. #PricelessSuprises is still running today.
-It was launched during 2014 Grammy awards and the occasion was graced by Justin Timberlake.
+It was launched during 2014 Grammy awards, and the occasion was graced by Justin Timberlake.

 Depending on what you wish to communicate, you can gain huge benefit from using hashtags in your campaign.
 A catchy, positive, actionable and inspiring hashtag can do great for any campaign.
-This analysis shows some of hugely successful campaigns.
+This analysis shows some of the hugely successful campaigns.
 It helps one to understand the dos and don’ts of a successful hashtag strategy.
 It is also important to note that none of the few winning hashtags included the names of the brands behind them and none were over-promotional.

 Photo credit: Unsplash